peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 /opt/netbox/netbox/manage.py setup_dnssync
 ```

-This comamnd creates three custom fields and removes old custom fields formerly used by the experimental `IPAM Coupling` feature except for 'TTL' and 'Disable PTR'.
+This command creates three custom fields and removes old custom fields formerly used by the experimental `IPAM Coupling` feature except for 'TTL' and 'Disable PTR'.
 The function of these fields has been retained from IPAM Coupling for convenience, so the settings made for individual IP addresses will not be lost.

 Unlike with IPAM Coupling, the custom fields are optional.
 They are required to make use of the three settings described below, but the general DNSsync functionality does not require them.